NLnetLabs/rpki-doc/source/rpki/introduction.rst

     Jon Postel in 1994, with a map of Internet top-level domains

 Initially, the IANA function was performed globally, but as the work volume grew due to the expansion of the Internet, `Regional Internet Registries <https://en.wikipedia.org/wiki/Regional_Internet_registry>`_ (RIRs) were established over the years to take on this responsibility on a regional level.
-Until the available pool of IPv4 depleted in 2011, this meant that periodically a large block of IPv4 address space (typically a /8) was allocated from IANA to the RIR, who would, in turn, allocate to their member organisations.
+Until the available pool of IPv4 depleted in 2011, this meant that periodically, a large block of IPv4 address space was allocated from IANA to one of the RIRs.
+In turn, the RIRs would allocate smaller blocks to their member organisations, and so on.
 IPv6 address blocks and AS numbers are allocated in the same way.

 Today, there are five RIRs responsible for the allocation and registration of Internet number resources within a particular region of the world: